Briefs Authored by Public Good

-- Are the First Amendment free speech rights of e-cigarette manufacturers violated by a requirement that claims of reduced harm must be proven before they are advertised to the public and by a ban on free samples?
+- The First Amendment free speech rights of e-cigarette manufacturers are not violated by a requirement that claims of reduced harm must be proven before they are advertised to the public, nor by a ban on free samples.

 • Nicopure Labs, LLC v.
 FDA (U.S. Court of Appeals, D.C.
 Circuit)